particle-iot/docs/src/content/guide/how-to-build-a-product/intro.md

 - A functional prototype running on a Core, Photon, P0, P1, or Electron
 - A working knowledge of Particle's development tools and cloud platform

-If you are not yet familiar with these tools, please read the previous guides above ("Getting started" and "Features and tools").
+If you are not yet familiar with these tools, please read the previous guides above (["Getting started"](../../getting-started/intro) and ["Tools and features"](../../tools-and-features/introduction)).

 ### Steps to deliver a product on the Particle platform